berbiche/infrastructure/README.md

 - Create a Backblaze bucket and application key for that bucket for the Terraform state and update `secrets/terraform-backend.yaml`

-All required secrets are public in the appropriate SOPS file in `secrets/` (but not their values).
+All required secrets keys are public in the appropriate SOPS file in `secrets/` (but not their values).

-- `terraform init terraform/`
+- `cd terraform && terraform init`

 ## SOPS Cheatsheet